 - 12 Colors Included: Tattered Rose, Aged Mahogany, Carved Pumpkin, Squeezed Lemonade, Evergreen Bough, Mermaid Lagoon, Blueprint Sketch, Shaded Lilac, Bundled Sage, Forest Moss, Gathered Twigs and Hickory Smoke

-Colour pigments are colour powders that can be produced either naturally or synthetically.
+color pigments are color powders that can be produced either naturally or synthetically.
 Examples of natural, inorganic pigments are soils or minerals.
 These are dried and then finely ground.
 Many different processes are used in the production of synthetic color pigments.

 Pigments are available in the most diverse variations.
 Everything from matt to metallic shine can be found on the market.
-When buying colour pigments you should use a product from established manufacturers.
-Only these offer a sufficiently high quality and light resistance, so that your epoxy resin artwork still shines in intense colours after a few weeks or months and does not fade.
+When buying color pigments you should use a product from established manufacturers.
+Only these offer a sufficiently high quality and light resistance, so that your epoxy resin artwork still shines in intense colors after a few weeks or months and does not fade.

-Take care of your health and always wear a respirator when working with pigments so that you do not inhale the fine colour particles.
+Take care of your health and always wear a respirator when working with pigments so that you do not inhale the fine color particles.

 Glitter powder turns your epoxy resin works into real eye-catchers.
-They do not colour the resin directly, but provide a real wow-effect with effects ranging from metallic shine to holographic glitter.
+They do not color the resin directly, but provide a real wow-effect with effects ranging from metallic shine to holographic glitter.

 Even cast resin artworks containing small luminous pigments are real eye-catchers.
 Here you have the choice between fluorescent luminescent particles, which are “charged” by UV light and then glow in the dark, or pigments that begin to glitter under black light.